Today was an exciting day.

 All over the box were the words Sur La Table.
 That is ALWAYS good.

 My grandma is awesome.
-She decided one day after talking with me on the phone to change her plans for the day and head over the The Gardens Mall in Jupiter, Florida (maybe the best mall) and park her car right outside the giant Sur La Table.
-She then proceeded to scour the store high and low for little goodies she could send me.
+After talking with me on the phone one day, she decided to completely change her plans for the day.
+She headed over the The Gardens Mall in Jupiter, Florida (maybe the best mall) and parked her car right outside the giant Sur-La-Table.
+She then proceeded to scour the store, high and low, for little goodies she could send me.
 And no it is not my birthday.

-because one, I NEVER get things and two, if I would want anyone to send me something it would be my grandma.
+One, I NEVER get things and two, if I would want anyone to send me something it would be my grandma.
 We are kind of like two peas in a pod.
 We are alike in so many ways and well, let’s be honest she has amazing taste.
-The women knows how to shop and shop well.
-Whether it’s clothes, furniture or kitchen stuff you can guarantee she is going to pick something good.
+The woman knows how to shop, and shop well.
+Whether it’s clothes, furniture, or kitchen stuff, you can guarantee she’s going to pick something good.

 Expect to see some super cute yellow dish towels that just scream spring and some new little spoons and forks in the near future!
 Seriously, it has been way too long since my grandma and I have been together and shopped up some trouble.
 This gift was an awesome surprise, but it made me miss our little adventures even more!

-Now, about this grilled cheese that probably has you guys yelling at your computer screen “shut about you stupid box!”.
-It is cheesy, crisp and a grilled cheese lovers dream.
-And my gosh it the perfect way to use up your leftover St. Patrick’s day corned beef that I am guessing a whole lot of you are planning on making.
+Finally, about this grilled cheese that probably has you guys yelling at your computer screen “shut about you stupid box!”.
+This sandwich is cheesy and crispy, a grilled cheese lovers dream.
+And my gosh, it’s the perfect way to use up your leftover St. Patrick’s Day corned beef that I am guessing a whole lot of you are planning on making.
 I actually used pastrami just because my family prefers a spicier meat, but corned beef is also delicious and just as good!
 Oh and, the beer caramelized onion’s, they are so good.